Bushra2252/holbertonschool-printf/README.md

 main.h

-‚Ü≥ Contains function prototypes, macros, and the struct used for mapping format specifiers to handler functions.
+‚->Contains function prototypes, macros, and the struct used for mapping format specifiers to handler functions.

 main.c

-‚Ü≥ Contains the main test file that uses the _printf function to test various functionalities like printing characters, strings, integers, and the percent sign.
+‚->Contains the main test file that uses the _printf function to test various functionalities like printing characters, strings, integers, and the percent sign.

 _printf.c

-‚Ü≥ Contains the implementation of the _printf function, which parses the format string and prints different types such as characters, strings, integers, and the percent sign using helper functions based on the format specifier.
+‚->Contains the implementation of the _printf function, which parses the format string and prints different types such as characters, strings, integers, and the percent sign using helper functions based on the format specifier.

 _putchar.c

-‚Ü≥ Contains the _putchar function that prints a single character to the screen using the write function from the unistd.h library, returning the number of printed characters (1).
+‚->Contains the _putchar function that prints a single character to the screen using the write function from the unistd.h library, returning the number of printed characters (1).

 format.c

-‚Ü≥ Contains helper functions including:
+‚->Contains helper functions including:
 ‚‚≥  print_char ‚Äì prints a single character.
 ‚≥   print_string ‚Äì prints a string with handling for NULL cases.
      print_percent ‚Äì prints the percent % sign.